-Why Big Data Analytics matter to Telecommunication?
+Why is Big Data Analytics Important in Telecommunications?

-With Analance™, Ducen’s BI and Advanced Analytics platform, connect and unify multiple data sources with ease.
-Improve data accuracy and reliability to help decision makers design custom strategies based on its own company performance data and aim to improve subscriber experience, manage and reduce churn, acquire new markets and target new customers more precisely.
+With Analance™, Ducen’s BI and Advanced Analytics platform, telcos can connect and unify multiple data sources with ease.
+Improve data accuracy and reliability to help decision makers design custom strategies based on its own company performance data and aim to improve subscriber experience, manage and reduce churn, acquire new markets, and target new customers more precisely.

-Prepare network and infrastructure - Big data analytic tools help prepare companies to be robust, optimized and scalable.
-It provides companies with an infrastructure which is now a basic requirement for companies to differentiate themselves.
+Big data analytic tools can help companies become robust, optimized, and scalable.
+They provide companies with infrastructure, which is now a basic requirement for companies to differentiate themselves.
 Data is undoubtedly growing rapidly for the telecommunication sector.
-Just think about how your data grows if you are capturing customer call data.
-A more extreme example would be the real-time data gathered through connected devices.
+Just think about how much your data can grow if you are capturing customer call data, or maybe even the real-time data gathered through connected devices.

-Understand your customer for better service – Analyze network traffic in real-time, social media data, call logs and other sources to serve customers better with differentiated offerings.
+Analyze network traffic in real time—social media data, call logs, and other sources—to serve customers better with differentiated offerings.
 Drill down into issues that impact customer satisfaction, plan ahead to delight customers with more control and precision, and apply predictive analytics to forecast customer churn.

 Adopt a proactive, rather than a reactive approach.
-Don’t devalue your product or your brand by planning your next big move based on your competitor’s action.
+Don’t devalue your product or your brand by planning your next big move based on your competitor’s actions.
 With big data analytics, stay in control and make intelligent decisions based on your company performance data which will exert more influence to your market.

 To see the Analance platform in action, one of our product specialist will be more than happy to show you a product demo.
 Request a demo and experience the power of analytics today.